Akuli/jou/doc/json-parsing.md

 Looping through an object is similar, but note that [the `json_get()` function](#finding-values-in-json) is often more convenient.
-In this context, an "object" means a JSON object, such as `{"a":1,"b":2}`.
+In this context, an object means a JSON object, such as `{"a":1,"b":2}`.
 - `json_object_first(json: byte*) -> byte*` finds the first key in a JSON object.
     If `json` doesn't start with a JSON object, this function returns `NULL`.
 - `json_object_next(json: byte*) -> byte*` takes a pointer to a key inside a JSON object